Caratinga: Emancipation and administrative development

+Princesa Isabel state school, built in 1909.

 The settlement initially developed irregularly.
 In 1867, construction began on the São João Church, now a listed cultural heritage site, with Father Maximiano João da Cruz as its first priest.
 By Provincial Law No. 2,027 of 1 December 1873, the settlement was elevated to a district under Manhuaçu, named São João do Caratinga.
 A parish was created to represent the community.

 The fertile lands and its position as the only urban center on the right bank of the Caratinga River sustained population growth, attracting settlers from southern regions aiming to reach the Doce River.
 This established Caratinga as a significant regional hub, leading to its emancipation by State Decree No. 16 on 6 February 1890, under the name Caratinga, signed by Governor José Cesário de Faria Alvim.
 In 1890, the population was approximately 25,000 across an area of 10572 km2.

 Upon emancipation, Caratinga included the districts of Bom Jesus do Galho, Cuieté, Entre Folhas, Floresta, Santo Antônio do Manhuaçu, and São Francisco Vermelho, alongside the municipal seat.
 The municipality was officially established on 12 May 1890, confirmed by State Law No. 2 of 14 September 1891.
 The first municipal chamber was sworn in on 7 March 1892, with Symphrônio Fernandes as president and municipal governor.
 The Caratinga comarca was created by Law No. 11 of 13 November 1891, enacted by Cesário Alvim, and established on 7 May 1892.
 It was briefly abolished in 1912 but restored on 1 December 1917.

 Over time, the municipality underwent several administrative changes.
 In 1911, it comprised Bom Jesus do Galho (emancipated in 1943), Cuieté (incorporated into Itanhomi in 1923, now Conselheiro Pena), Entre Folhas (emancipated in 1992), Floresta (incorporated into Itanhomi in 1923, now Alvarenga), Imbé (emancipated in 1995 as Imbé de Minas), Inhapim (emancipated in 1938), Resplendor (incorporated into Aimorés in 1915), Santo Antônio do Manhuaçu, São Francisco do Vermelho (abolished before 1920, restored in 1924 as a district of Raul Soares), Tarumirim (incorporated into Itanhomi in 1923), and Vermelho Novo (incorporated into Matipó in 1923), alongside the municipal seat.
-With Inhapim’s emancipation in 1938, the districts of Santo Estevão and Veadinho (created in 1923) were also detached.
+With Inhapim's emancipation in 1938, the districts of Santo Estevão and Veadinho (created in 1923) were also detached.

 Until the end of the First Brazilian Republic, in the 1930s, coronelism dominated, with two political factions, "caranguejo" and "bacurau", alternating power.
 From 1919 to 1930, the Empresa Industrial de Caratinga began producing and distributing electricity.
 In 1927, Agenor Ludgero Alves, a prominent political figure, signed a contract integrating Caratinga into the Leopoldina Railway, inaugurated in 1930.
 The railway spurred urban development by making it easier to open roads and access other regions.
 Initially, it provided passenger transport to Rio de Janeiro.
 Between the 1930s and 1940s, Mayor Omar Coutinho cleared public debts, and the BR-116 (Rio–Bahia Highway) enhanced commerce and development.
 The railway ceased passenger and cargo transport in the 1970s.